NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_migration_guide.md

 **Melee** and **Ranged** Impact Handler functions will now receive the Source and Target tags.
 If you override those functions, make sure to add the new parameters as well.

+Add the new `CombatWeapon` module to your `Build.cs` file.
+Main weapon classes were moved into this module.